rockwotj/shoestrap/README.md

 ## Example

-You can see a sample project at http://github.com/cmer/shoestrap-example
+You can see a sample project in this repo.

 Browse the source code, it's the best way to familiarize yourself with Shoestrap.
 It's also a great starting point for your own Shoestrap project.